-Create a space around your building by having a 10 metre area (inner zone) with:
+Create a space around your building by having a ' 10 metre area (inner zone) with: ----------------------- --------------- --------------- --------------- -------------- -------

-- Grass no higher than 10 centimetres

-- □ No plant-based mulch or leaf litter more than one centimetre deep.

-- □ No shrubs next to or below windows.
-In many bushfires, burning shrubs that are up against a building have cracked windows and allowed embers to enter the building

-- □ No shrubs over one metre

-- □ No overhanging tree branches

-Further out from the 10 metres to your property boundary, or where possible, manage the vegetation up to 100 metres so that only half the area has shrub coverage and grass is kept short.

-Severe fires are less likely to occur without fine fuels, ladder fuels and shrubs underneath them and there are breaks between clumps of vegetation.
-This makes it more difficult for the fire to move from one area to another and reduces the fire intensity.

-Some government bodies give residents who own their property the right to:

-- □ Remove, destroy or lop any vegetation within 10 metres of a building used for accommodation - □ Remove, destroy or lop any vegetation, except for trees (ie. ground fuel), within 30 metres of a building used for accommodation - □ Remove, destroy or lop any vegetation for a combined maximum width of four metres either side of boundary fences.
+No plant-based mulch or leaf litter more than one centimetre deep.
+No shrubs next to or below windows.
+In many bushfires, burning shrubs that are up against a building have cracked windows and allowed embers to enter the building No shrubs over one metre No overhanging tree branches r out from the 10 metres to your property boundary, or where possible, manage the tion up to 100 metres so that only half the area has shrub coverage and grass is kept and the e fires are less likely to occur without fine fuels, ladder fuels and shrubs underneath them ere are breaks between clumps of vegetation.
+This makes it more difficult for the fire to rom one area to another and reduces the fire intensity.
+Some (government bodies give residents who own their property the right to: Remove, destroy or lop any vegetation within 10 metres of a building used for accommodation Remove, destroy or lop any vegetation, except for trees (ie. ground fuel), within 30 metres of a building used for accommodation Remove, destroy or lop any vegetation for a combined maximum width of four metres either side of boundary fences.
 You need to have prior written permission from the landowner.

-During the bushfire season there is maintenance activities that will help keep you fire ready:

-- □ Clean leaves out of gutters - Clear accumulated leaf litter and other fine fuels from around the building.
+During the bushfire season there is maintenance activities that will help keep you fire ready: Clear leaves out of gutters Clear accumulated leaf litter and other fine fuels from around the building.
 On days of strong winds you will notice where leaf litter accumulates around the building/s.
-This is where embers will land during a bushfire - Remove flammable items from around the building/s, such as paper, boxes and crates - □ LPG cylinders have a vent pipe that should be faced away from the building - □ Move woodpiles away from the building - □ Store fuel supplies and chemicals away from the building.
+This is where embers will land during a bushfire Remove flammable items from around the building/s, such as paper, boxes and crates Tremove naminable items from around the building/s, such as paper, boxes and crates

+LPG cylinders have a vent pipe that should be faced away from the building Move woodpiles away from the building Store fuel supplies and chemicals away from the building.